 How?

 Head to Plötzensee, and then north along the canal.
-Eventually, you’ll get to the base of Tegelersee where you take the ferry across the Havel, and then all you have to do it keep the water on your right.
+Eventually, you’ll get to the base of Tegelersee where you take the ferry across the Havel, and then all you have to do is keep the water on your right.